 Bride’s Pool, Bride’s Pool Road, Tai Mei Tuk

 Just off the Chinese University of Hong Kong campus, a winding road where train tracks used to run is the site of a tragic folktale.
-A runaway bride and groom are said to have come to Hong Kong by train to wed, but fearful of being stopped by immigration, decided to make their way by foot.
+A runaway bride and groom are said to have come to Hong Kong by train to wed, but fearful of being stopped by immigration, they decided to make their way by foot instead.
 The young woman jumped first, but her braid caught on the train, resulting in a gruesome and fateful tragedy.
 Those who pass by the road where the accident occurred have reported seeing a faceless girl, with a long single braid running down her back.

 Single Braid Road, behind the Chung Chi College Student Canteen, Pond Crescent, Ma Liu Shui, Sha Tin

 On the sleepy seaside shores of Cheung Chau, Bela Vista Villa is a holiday resort complex that has witnessed more than its fair share of tragedy.
 After a string of suicides beginning in the late 1980s, the villas have developed an unfortunate reputation as a location for people attempting to take their own lives.
 Residents formed a local suicide watch to help patrol the area and offer assistance to those in need.

 Bela Vista Villa, Cheung Chau Beach Road (North), Cheung Chau

 Situated underneath the sprawling Wah Fu Estate, Waterfall Bay is the former resting ground for pirates of the Qing dynasty, though it is thought to have also served as a mass burial site after the massacre of an entire village.
 It is said that the spirits of those who drowned are also said to snatch swimmers who dare to tread the waters.
 Picturesque though it may be, this is one swimming hole we are happy to miss.

 Waterfall Bay, Pok Fu Lam